📝 Purchasing, suppliers & strategy · ⏱️ 3 min read

 Monthly sales to customer/supplier: €1,500

-• Compare not just price, but also quality and service
+• Compare quality and service levels, not just prices

-• Calculate total costs including transport and payment terms
+• Calculate total costs including delivery and payment terms

-• The impact on your food cost per dish
+• The impact on your per-dish food costs

-This helps you make objective decisions, independent of the personal relationship.
+This data helps you make objective decisions regardless of personal relationships.

 How do you calculate the right purchase price? (step by step)